theonlytechnohead/TouchFaders/README.md

   * Conversely, you can create your own layout / app, or head to theonlytechnohead/YAMAHA-OSC and try out my WIP app

 Once that's all done, follow the below steps:
-1. Connect the computer and console, using the MIDI ports on the console, or the network driver if you have it working
+1. Connect the computer and console, using the MIDI ports on the console, or the network driver
 1. Enable MIDI SysEx on the console
     1. In the DISPLAY ACCESS section, press the [SETUP] key repeatedly to access the MISC SETUP screen within the SETUP screens
     1. Move the cursor to the MIDI SETUP popup button, and press the [ENTER] key to access the MIDI SETUP popup window